Wendy Perron: Biography

 Perron has written for The New York Times, The Village Voice, Ballet Review, and the Dance Research Journal.
 She joined the editorial staff of Dance Magazine in 2000 and became its editor-in-chief in 2004.
 In 2013 she became editor-at-large.
+She hosted a series of 37 video previews called “What Wendy’s Watching,” for Dance Magazine from 2017 to 2019.

+In addition to serving as editor at large for Dance Magazine, she also writes for Tanz, International Edition, and The Dance Enthusiast.
+She's also contributed essays to several catalogs, including Radical Bodies.

 In April 2011, she was one of three artists inducted into New York Foundation for the Arts' inaugural Hall of Fame.

+Perron co-choreographed The Daily Mirror: 1976–2022 with Morgan Griffin.
+The two performed it at the La MaMa Moves Festival in 2023.
+In 2024 Perron made a new solo for Tictac Art Center, a hub of improvisation in Brussels, which she wrote about here in The Dance Enthusiast.

+In 2025, Perron curated "Connecting Through Time: 50 Season with Norton Owen" at Jacob's Pillow.
+She is quoted in The New York Times and The Observer for her work.

 In 2017 she co-curated Radical Bodies: Anna Halprin, Simone Forti and Yvonne Rainer in California and New York, 1955–1973.
 She co-wrote and co-edited the book of the same title.
-She currently teaches a graduate seminar at NYU's Tisch School of the Arts.
+She taught a graduate seminar at NYU's Tisch School of the Arts from 2001 to 2014 and currently teaches dance history at Juilliard.

+In advance of her book on Grand Union, Perron wrote this article for walkerart.org.
+She was also interviewed by The New York Times for her book on the Grand Union.

+Perron posts a series of Unsung Heroes of Dance History on her website at wendyperron.com.